jonhilgart22/Galvanize-Data-Engineering/Course Overview/README.md

 ### Step 1: Create an AWS account

 1. Watch [Creating An AWS Account - Part 1](http://infiniteskills.bc.cdn.bitgravity.com/iskills-media/awsintro-demo/0104.mp4).
 This videos walk you through the actual process of setting up an AWS account as well the importance of setting up Identity & Access Management (IAM) accounts within that.
 For now, you only need to do the first part in order to proceed with the next step (that is, getting your Activate credit).
+You might also find reading [EC2 for Poets](http://ec2.forpoets.org/) helpful.

 2. Go to [http://aws.amazon.com/](http://aws.amazon.com/) and sign up: